-A plant sale benefiting the Molly Hollar Wildscape in Arlington.
-A large selection of organically grown plants adapted to our local climate and rainfall will be available.
+A plant sale benefiting the Molly Hollar Wildscape held at Randol Mill Park Greenhouse in Arlington.
+A large selection of organically grown plants adapted to our local climate will be available.

 North Central Chapter of the Native Plant Society of Texas annual fall sale, featuring a large variety of Texas native plant species good for our soils and climate.
 Located at River Legacy Park in Arlington.

-This free event hosted by the Denton County Master Gardener Association will take place at the Denton County Fairgrounds and will feature educational booths, speakers, and local vendors.
-Free wildflower seeds for the first 100 visitors!
+This free event hosted by the Denton County Master Gardener Association will take place at First United Methodist Church of Denton and will feature educational booths, speakers, local vendors, and free wildflower seeds!

-A free family-friendly festival at the Grapevine Botanical Gardens celebrating the migration of the monarch butterfly with an variety of activities and events.
+A free family-friendly festival at the Grapevine Botanical Gardens celebrating the migration of the monarch butterfly with a variety of activities and events.
 Coincides with the Nash Farm Fall Round-Up.

 Bonus: Nature Events & Classes